 Out-of-Band SQLi

 In contrast to In-band SQLi, Out-of-band SQLi requires an attacker to use a different channel to initiate the SQL injection than the one to gather the output of the SQL injection.
-For example, if an attacker uses an Out-of-band SQL injection on a web application, they manipulate the database server to deliver data to their own separate server that they control.
+For example, if an attacker uses an Out-of-band SQL injection on a web application, they manipulate the database server to deliver data to their own separate SQL server that they control.
 These injections abuse tools like Microsoft SQL Server’s xp_dirtree command to make DNS requests to an attacker-controlled server.
 Out-of-band SQLi are much less common than other types of SQL injections, as they are very dependent on what features are enabled on the database server.

 Sanitize User Inputs

 The best way to prevent SQL injections is to sanitize your database inputs.
 Any type of user input should be assessed, similar to how you might check that a new registrant gave you a legitimate email address instead of a random string.
-Validate user input on the server-side, not just the client-side, of your application.
-Client-side validation can make it more difficult for an attacker to alter user input, but there are many tools that allow attackers to bypass client-side validation when necessary.

 Example of Sanitizing Inputs